 Per-Repo Settings

-Claudette lets you configure settings per-repository — instructions for the agent, scripts that run on workspace creation, and branch naming preferences.
+Claudette lets you configure settings per-repository — instructions for the agent, scripts that run on workspace creation and archive, and branch naming preferences.

 Accessing Repo Settings